MISRA C++:2008 Rule 5-0-13

 Rationale

-When you use a non-Boolean expression as a condition for if
+When you use a non-Boolean expression as a condition for if,

-statements, the expression is
+while, and for statements, the expression is

-.
+implicitly converted to bool.
 Such an implicit conversion might make

 developer intent unclear and hide errors that lead to bugs that are difficult to diagnose.